 1. North Shuswap

-North Shuswap is a more laid back area and runs up the north side to Seymour Arm.
-It has 100 kms of shoreline, two provincial parks, North Shuswap Lake and Tsutswec; sandy beaches, the famous Adam’s River Salmon Run and Celista Estate Winery.
-Find out more about the wineries of the area below.
+North Shuswap is a more laid back area that runs up the north side to Seymour Arm.
+It has 100 km of shoreline, two provincial parks, North Shuswap Lake and Tsutswec; sandy beaches, the famous Adam’s River Salmon Run and Celista Estate Winery.
+Find out more about the area wineries below.

-The town of Celista runs a farmers’ market runs on Wednesdays.
+The town of Celista hosts a farmers’ market every Wednesday.
 See a map of the area.

 Adam’s River Salmon Run